1m5/1m5-java/README.md

 networks, using them intelligently as one dynamic censorship-resistant, end-to-end encrypted, anonymous mesh network.
 2. Offers access to commonly desired decentralized services in an anonymous fashion including self-sovereign decentralized identities (DID), Bitcoin, and other privacy preserving services.
 3. Provides easy to use APIs for developers to embed in their applications to facilitate up-take.

 ### Routing
-All requests for services, e.g. Bitcoin, require an Envelope with a sensitivity level set.
-This sensitivity level decides what base level of privacy is desired.
+All requests for services, e.g. Bitcoin, require an Envelope with a manCon level set.
+This manCon level decides what base level of privacy is desired.
 Options are None, Low, Medium, High, Very High, Extreme, and Neo.
 All P2P communications use I2P as the default with latency expectations between 200 milliseconds and 2 seconds.
 This is the default setting in the Envelope.
-When making web requests, remember to set the appropriate sensitivity level otherwise all web requests will use the HIGH sensitivity level routing all requests through the I2P layer.
+When making web requests, remember to set the appropriate manCon level otherwise all web requests will use the HIGH manCon level routing all requests through the I2P layer.

 We provide a Maneuvering Condition status to signal what level of maneuvering is likely required to prevent censorship.
-The sensitivity level in the Evelope is where you start while the MANCON is determined by blocks encountered during routing and thus how to ratchet up resistance as these blocks occur.
+The manCon level in the Evelope is where you start while the MANCON is determined by blocks encountered during routing and thus how to ratchet up resistance as these blocks occur.

 #### NONE
 This setting means no requirements are desired even including SSL.

 * Web: HTTPS will be tried and if fails, will attempt HTTP if the URL is HTTP.
 If that fails, the request will be forwarded to other peers until a peer can make the request returning the result directly back to the requesting peer.

 #### LOW - MANCON 5